networkrunt/NetworkRunt/content/post/afc-cluster-installation/index.md

 ## Cluster verification

 As with any deployment, it is always useful to verify it has been successful.
-You can use the following steps to do so.
+You can use the following steps to verify the cluster state.

 Login to the AFC GUI.
 Go to Configuration > Maintenance > High Availability.
 Here you will be presented with the health status of each of the nodes and the current cluster state.